aupasana/vedanta-old/index.md

 # vedānta

-The traditional study of vedānta progress through the following:
+The traditional study of vedānta is summarized below:

 #### Pre-requisites